julzaza/wildwitchherbs/_pages/home-protection-herbal-rituals-guide.md

 ---

-Protection, in older traditions, was never vague.
+Protection, in older traditions, was not something you “felt into,” nor something done once and forgotten.

-It was not something you “felt into,” nor something done once and forgotten.
-It was built into the structure of the home itself—into the doorway, the floor, the threshold, the places where something could cross.
+It was built into the structure of the home itself: into the doorway, the floor, the threshold, the places where something could cross.

 And more importantly, it followed a logic.